-If you are in hospital you will be asked to move to a single room or designated ward.
+If you are in hospital you may be asked to move to a single room or designated ward.
 You will also be allocated a toilet or commode specifically for your use.
 This will help prevent spread of the infection to other patients.
-Please use only soap and water for hand hygiene.

 You must make sure you wash your hands well after using the toilet and before meals.
 Wet wipes are available, so please ask.
-Please note: alcohol hand rubs are not effective against Clostridium difficile.
+Please note: alcohol hand rubs are not effective against Clostridium difficile so please use soap and water or ask the staff what to do.

-Staff will wear aprons and gloves to look after you and will wash their hands before and after giving you care.
-This will help prevent the spread of the infection to other patients.
+Staff will wear aprons and gloves to look after you and wash their hands before and after giving you care.
+This will help prevent the spread of infection to other patients.